 The reality is, in a world where piracy runs rampant, most creators were struggling long before COVID-19.
 But the economic challenges posed by this pandemic have turned a hardship into a financial catastrophe for creators.
 Organizations including those representing photographers and songwriters, and a broad coalition from the music community, sounded off in a big way, urging congressional leaders to step up and help creators during this difficult time.
 In response, the Coronavirus Aid, Relief, and Economic Security (CARES) Act, signed into law on March 27, will provide $1,200 stimulus checks for individual taxpayers earning less than $75,000 per year (with additional funds for those with children), expand eligibility for unemployment benefits to self-employed workers (including freelancers and gig workers), and offer disaster loans, grants, and other assistance for small businesses.

 In addition, the creative community has come together to provide economic and career support programs, relief funds and donations to independent creators who are struggling.
 Relief funds for musicians have been established by the Recording Academy’s MusiCares Foundation as well as the Blues Foundation.
 The Foundation for Contemporary Arts’ relief fund “will disburse $1,000 grants to artists who have had performances or exhibitions canceled or postponed because of the COVID-19 virus.”
 Similar funds are also available for writers through the Authors League Fund, the American Society of Journalists and Authors, and the Carnegie Fund, and for actors and performers through SAG-AFTRA and other organizations.
 There’s even a gofundme page (and corresponding stipend application) for LA-based entertainment industry support staff (assistants, production assistants, coordinators, readers, etc.) affected by the COVID-19 shut downs.
-A growing list of resources, including career tips for social distancing, mental health resources, and other information for creators is available here.

 There’s something intrinsically social and communal about the creation and enjoyment of art.
 From choreography, to music, to visual art, to storytelling, to theatric performances, art has a way of bringing people together—both literally and figuratively—and documenting history as it unfolds.
 Perhaps it’s something deeper than boredom or “cabin fever” that pushes us toward various forms of art in this time of social distance; perhaps it’s our desire to feel connected.
 We have creators to thank for giving us the art and entertainment that connects us in the midst of such disconnect.
 Let’s not forget them when they need our support the most.